Writing patterns

 Column1 > 0 for 10 minutes

-This rule requires that the boolean condition (Column1 > 0
+This rule requires that the boolean condition (Column1 > 0) must

 hold for 10 (consecutive) minutes.